 What I got instead was nasty, briny water down my windpipe.
 Not what I bargained for.
-In an instant, I was hacking and coughing and choking, spitting up salt water.
+In an instant, I was hacking and coughing and choking up salt water.
 But I’m sure plenty still found it’s way into my system.
-Another lesson learned, either learn to ask questions when you’re ignorant or be prepared to experience things the hard way.
+Another lesson: either ask questions when you’re ignorant, or be prepared to learn the hard way.

 Nearing the channel to Morgan’s Bluff, the finish line finally coming into sight, she made the noise again.
 The horrible bogging down noise.
 We knew with a sinking feeling in our hearts that the engine was being starved of fuel.
 Assuming it was the bad fuel we’ve been battling all along, we quickly prepared for the drill.
 Only this time the water/fuel separator was completely full of diesel.

 It hadn’t been bad fuel.
 No, the fuel was great, so great in fact that we had burned through the entire tank.
 Joel poured the remaining dregs from our last five-gallon jug into the tank and we crossed our fingers.

 What a close call!
 Affirming yet again, that things only go wrong because of our own innocent negligence.
 We vowed: from here on out, we’re sailors, nothing would convince us to burn through precious diesel like that again.

 True to our word, we haven’t even sipped so much as a pint of diesel since that day.
 Because we’ve been stuck.